31 March 2026

 Good songs are not enough.
 Party playlists need shape, pacing, and control.

-Getting it right is harder than it sounds.
+Why this is harder than it sounds

-Energy isn’t obvious
+Energy is not obvious

 Transitions carry the moment